epatyukova/KannadaMNIST/README.md

 I use hand-build CNN, SGD optimiser with learning rate scheduling (StepLR) and early stopping.
 I also use data augmentation (rotation, shift-crop-resize, affine) to improve generalisation.

 In order to improve accuracy of prediction pseudo-labeling is implemented as advised in discussion of the competition.
-Also soft ensembling of three models trained with different portions of the test set attached to the initial training set is used (slightly improves the score).
+Also soft voting of three models trained with different portions of the test set attached to the initial training set is used (slightly improves the score).
 I also tired to use SWA (https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging/) but it did not work.
 Cross-validation was not used due to the limited availability of computational resources.

 Best accuracy on Kaggle which I was able to achieve is 98.280% (public) and 98.2% (private).